Language-specific Characteristic Assistance for Code-switching Speech Recognition: CTC-based dual-encoder network for CS ASR

 Transformer \cite{vaswani2017attention} has been introduced into ASR and received comparable performance to the conventional hybrid and other end-to-end approaches \cite{dong2018speech,nakatani2019improving}.
 It is also widely used in CS ASR tasks \cite{lu2020bi,zhang2019towards,zhou2020multi,nj2020investigation,zhang2021end,zhang2021decoupling,huang2021improving}.
 Because the encoder of the Transformer already has strong language modeling capability, it can achieve comparable performance by only using Connectionist Temporal Classification (CTC) \cite{graves2006connectionist} without the decoder during decoding \cite{zhang2020unified,yao2021wenet}.
 Since the dual-encoder structure can better use large amounts of monolingual data and capture the individual language attributes, it can perform better than the single-encoder structure in bilingual scenario \cite{lu2020bi,zhang2019towards,zhou2020multi,nj2020investigation}.

-In this work, we use a CTC-based dual-encoder network to leverage rich resources monolingual data.
+In this work, we use a CTC-based dual-encoder network to leverage large monolingual data.
 The encoder of the Transformer is used as the feature extractor, and CNN is used to do time-scale down-sampling for the input acoustic features before each encoder, and CTC \cite{graves2006connectionist} loss is the objective function.

 As shown in Figure \ref{fig:model} (a), two LSEs named Mandarin Encoder and English Encoder are initialized by two pre-trained LSMs, respectively.
 This two pre-trained LSMs are trained with large scale monolingual data, they have learned language-specific knowledge.
 Therefore, language-specific features $\mathbf{h}^{\rm Man}$ and $\mathbf{h}^{\rm Eng}$ can be extracted from the input acoustic features $\mathbf{x}$, and they have strong language discrimination.
 Then, they are added and through a layer-normalized affine transformation to get the mixture features $\mathbf{h}^{\rm Mix}$: